↓↓↓ or scroll down to see them all ↓↓↓

 You can drag disks, folders, or individual files into these folders without losing a connection to the physical disk structure.

 In the picture shown below you can see the "Panoramic" virtual folder that contains panoramic photos from various disks.

 For better data representation you can tag your items and use as many tags as you wish.
 Spent a week on a vacation?
 Tag all photos from there using, say, 2 tags: "Vacation" and "2014".
 If you stored a movie, you may tag it by genre and by the year of production.
 If you have cataloged documents you may want to tag them by using a client, company name, or a division.

 Furthermore, in some cases WinCatalog creates tags automatically.
 For example, when it scans a music folder and grabs ID3 tags it creates tags for Artists' names and links these tags with files.
 Full automation: you do not need to type anything or even click anywhere!

 In the picture below you can see the tags that were created for music files.
 All the tags were automatically grabbed and linked with files when WinCatalog cataloged a disk or a music folder.

-Find duplicates of files and folders among your entire catalog.
+Find duplicates of files and folders in your catalog.
 Just mark fields you wish to check and WinCatalog will do the rest.
 Sort search results by a desired column and the duplicated items will be stacked together.